NanduNanduz/CompleteWebDevelopmentBootcamp/14.0 Introduction to Javascript ES6/README.md

 Var Name = "JavaScript";

-Naming Conventions for Javascript Variables :
+## Naming Conventions for Javascript Variables :

+1. Vriable name not be 'var'.
+2. Not start with number .
+3. Not allowed spacing .
+4. Finally names are only contain letters, number, dollar sign and underscore .
+5. Can be camelcase.